Health & Safety

 All participants of the 100km, 74km and 50 km events- including relay runners - will be required to have the full compulsory gear (option 3) items at registration.
 Gear checks will be carried out at registration and there will also be random checks on Saturday morning at the start line and throughout the course.
 If you do not have the correct gear you will not be allowed to continue on the course.
 This is for your own safety.
 The course takes part in an alpine environment in spring where conditions can change rapidly and you need to be prepared.
 Please do not underestimate how quickly the weather can change in this region.

-All participants of the 24km and 14km there is no compulsory gear however we strongly recommend you carry a rain jacket, gloves, and a beanie as a minimum.
+For participants of the 24km there is no compulsory gear however we strongly recommend you carry a rain jacket, gloves, and a beanie as a minimum.

 There are four compulsory gear options.
 The decision about which option you will need to take on course will be made prior to the event depending on the weather forecast.

 - Option 1: No complusory gear needed